EnEmerson/my-online-resume/README.md

 ## Education:

 1. **Stony Point High School (2012 \- 2016)**
 	* I graduated Summa Cum Laude from Stony Point in Round Rock, TX with a GPA of 4.0.
 I received various awards for academic achievement including: Top of Class in Earth and Space Science, ‘A’ Honor Roll, and Perfect Attendance.
-I ran Cross-Country for 2 years and was on the Varsity Bowling team all 4 years, with an average of 165 and a high game of 274. **Go Tigers!**
+I ran Cross-Country for 2 years and was on the Varsity Bowling team for all 4 years, with an average of 165 and a high game of 274. **Go Tigers!**

 2. **Texas State University (2016 \- 2019)**
 	* I am currently completing my Bachelors of Business Administration (B.B.A) degree in Computer Information Systems (C.I.S) at Texas State University in the McCoy Business College.
 I am the Vice President of Information Technology for the Association of Information Technology Professionals (AITP), I play on the Men's Ultimate Disc club team, and I am a member of the Young Conservatives of Texas (YCT). **Eat 'em up Cats!**